Magnetic Resonance Imaging (MRI)

 Is MRI Safe?

 To date, there are no known adverse side effects of MRI.
 The scanner has full approval of the U.S. Food and Drug Administration (FDA).
 MRI images are produced using magnetic field and radio waves unlike x-ray equipment that uses radiation to obtain images.
-Our Los Angeles MRI examination is generally painless and causes little or no discomfort to patients.
+The MRI examination delivered at our Los Angeles office is generally painless and causes little or no discomfort to patients.

 How Do I Prepare For My MRI?

 Patients should be aware of any metal implanted inside of their body and inform the Radiologist and MRI technologist of any implants prior to being scanned at our Los Angeles office.
 Patients may eat regularly before an exam, and as soon as the usual 30 to 60 minute scan is completed, patients may return to their normal activities.

 We recommend that patients wear loose, comfortable clothing such as a jogging suit.
 Metal objects such as keys, watches, jewelry, dentures, credit cards and other metallic belongings should be left at home or with whoever accompanies the patient.
 Metal clips, fasteners, buttons, locks, eyelets, etc. on clothing may interfere with the exam.
 No deodorant or cosmetics should be worn during the exam.